-Center for Women & Gender Equity Signature Programs
+Center for Women and Gender Equity Signature Programs

-Take Back the Night is an annual event, held in October, which brings awareness to gender-based violence.
-The event includes a march against gender-based violence and a candlelight vigil to honor survivors and those we have lost to violence.
+Take Back the Night is an annual October event which brings awareness to gender-based violence.
+The event includes a march against gender-based violence and a candlelight vigil to honor survivors and those lost to violence.

 Start Smart workshops are specifically designed for college students about to enter the job market.
-According to AAUW’s research, women one year out of college are paid only 82 percent of what their male counterparts receive.
-By using the skills taught in this workshop, you are prepared to
+According to AAUW research, women one year out of college are paid only 82 percent of what their male counterparts receive.
+By using the skills taught in this workshop, you are prepared to:

 - Negotiate your starting salary and narrow the gap early

 - Improve your lifelong earning potential

 - Sharpen your budgeting skills

 Lavender Graduation is an annual ceremony conducted on numerous college campuses to honor lesbian, gay, bisexual, transgender, queer and ally students and to acknowledge their achievements and contributions to the University.

 The Lavender Graduation Ceremony was created by Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
 It was through this experience that she came to understand the pain felt by her students.
 Encouraged by the Dean of Students at the University of Michigan, Sanlo designed the first Lavender Graduation Ceremony in 1995.